 Before the Water Taxi on Fire Island there was the Beach Taxi.
 On the deserted beaches of the growing communities the rebuilt truck or utility vehicle would take people to church, the general store or from one community to another.
-Longtime Pines resident Walter Reich ran a Taxi service with his brother using a converted flat bed as seen above.
+Longtime Pines resident Walter Reich ran a Taxi service with his brother using a converted flat bed as seen at right.

 Another was White Cap Beach Taxi created by Everett Wright and his brother in law Walter Miskosky.
 During the 1940’s they would give people a lift in their 1929 Model A. In 1948 Everitt started working at the Casino in Davis Park, and eventually became the manager.
 A position he maintained until he retired in 1978.